Garden soil screening for Victorian residents with EPA Victoria

 Our motto is "Carry On Gardening" because this is exactly what we want people to do - in the knowledge that their soils are metal free as is the produce from their gardens.

 Since 2013, VegeSafe has been operating as a service to all Australians.
-In order to keep the program running and accessible to all, we ask for a small donation.
+In order to keep the program running and accessible to all, we ask for a small donation, starting from $20.
 This donation covers the time involved and the cost of soil analysis and laboratory consumables.
-We ask if you could please consider providing a donation to support the work of the program, starting from $20.

-The urbanisation of global populations has resulted in people spending more of their time indoors.
-Some estimates indicate that individuals are spending up to 90% of their time indoors.
-Consequently, health exposure risks to environmental contaminants are dominated by indoor air particulates (dust).
+The urbanisation of global populations has resulted in people spending up to 90% of their time indoors.
+Consequently, health exposure risks to environmental contaminants are dominated by indoor air particulates, like dust.

-In order to keep the DustSafe program running and accessible to all, we ask for a small donation.
-This donation covers the time involved and the cost preparing vacuum dust samples for analysis and laboratory consumables.
-We ask if you could please consider providing a donation to support the work of the program, starting from $20 per house dust sample.
+In order to keep the DustSafe program running and accessible to all, we ask for a small donation, starting from $20.
+This donation covers the cost of staff time and laboratory consumables to analyse one vacuum dust sample from your home.

 Through global citizen science collaborations, 360 Dust Analysis informs the community about the potentially harmful metals and other contaminants in and around their home.

-The program seeks to help the community better understand the home living environment through an engaging and hands on approach to science in the home.
-Through this program, participants are exposed to real world scientific questions and contribute to ground breaking research while taking away useful information about their home.
+We hope to help community better understand their environment through a hands on approach to science.
+Through this program, participants are exposed to real world scientific questions and contribute to ground breaking research while taking away useful information to live in healthier environments.

-Every sample that we have analysed is on this map.
-Zoom to your suburb to browse results near you, click on the spotlight to explore in more detail, or swivel to somewhere new, like Indianapolis or Ghana.
+Every sample that we have ever analysed is on this map.
+Zoom to your neighbourhood, or swivel to somewhere new like Ghana or New Caledonia.

 Our team consists of a number of researchers distributed around the globe

-Professor of Environmental Science at Macquarie University.
-As of 26 July 2021 he will start a new appointment as Victoria's Chief Environmental Scientist at Victoria Environment Protection Authority.
+Chief Environmental Scientist, Environment Protection Authority, Victoria.
 His research program investigates environmental pollution and risks to human health from aerosols, dusts, sediments, soil and water.

 Professor of Applied Geochemistry and Health at Northumbria University.
 Her research investigates environment and health interactions and she is particularly interested in the bioavailability of potentially harmful elements in the environment.